emailbox/emailbox/apps.md

 - Kid-friendly Email Client (whitelisted senders, really visual, no fluff)
 - Analytics (examples: http://gigaom.com/2010/09/14/graph-your-inbox-analytics-for-gmail/ )
 - News Email (all the mailing lists, marketing lists, ect that you are on)
-- a Gallery (emails that have Thumbnail attachments)
+- Gallery (emails that have Thumbnail attachments)

 ### Manifest